 As of March 31, 2022, we had over 64,000 active members receiving care through our B2C and B2B channels, including approximately 22,200 B2C active members, and approximately 76.5 million B2B eligible lives.
 We consider members "active" (i) in the case of our B2C members, commencing on the date such member initiates contact with a provider on our platform until the term of their monthly, quarterly or bi-annual subscription plan expires, unless terminated early, and (ii) in the case of our B2B members, if such members have engaged on our platform during the preceding 25 days, such as sending a text, video or audio message to, or participating in a video call with, a provider, completing a satisfaction or progress report survey or signing up for our platform.
 While a growth in active members typically highlights strong engagement with our members, not all active members are associated with revenue in that particular period.
-We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, while their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health plan benefit program.
-There may be instances where a person may be covered through multiple solutions, typically through behavioral health plans and employee assistance programs.
-In these instances, the person is counted each time they are covered in the B2B eligible lives calculation, which may cause this amount to reflect a higher number of members than we actually serve.
+We consider B2B lives "eligible" if such persons are eligible to receive treatment on the Talkspace platform, in the case of our enterprise clients, while their employer is under an active contract with Talkspace, or, in the case of health plan clients, at an agreed upon reimbursement rate through insurance under an employee assistance program or other network behavioral health paid benefit program.
+There may be instances, the person is counted each time they are covered in the B2B eligible lives calculation, which may cause this amount to reflect a higher number of members than we actually serve.
 For the three months ended March 31, 2022, our clinicians completed 90,600 B2B sessions related to members covered under our health plan clients, as compared to 53,900 completed B2B sessions for the three months ended March 31, 2021.